solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/tcp_proxy.md

 ---
 title: TCP Proxy
 weight: 30
-description: Learn how to use Gloo as a simple TCP proxy
+description: Learn how to use Gloo Edge as a simple TCP proxy
 ---

-In this tutorial, we'll take a look at using Gloo as a TCP proxy.
+In this tutorial, we'll take a look at using Gloo Edge as a TCP proxy.
 Envoy is an L4 proxy by default and is therefore more than up to the task.
-Gloo's TCP routing features are slightly different than the rest of Gloo's routing as a result of the relative simplicity of TCP level routing.
+Gloo Edge's TCP routing features are slightly different than the rest of Gloo Edge's routing as a result of the relative simplicity of TCP level routing.
 Current features include standard routing, SSL, and Server Name Indication (SNI) domain matching.

 ---

 ## Resources

-Gloo uses the gateway Custom Resource (CR) to configure the TCP proxy settings.
+Gloo Edge uses the gateway Custom Resource (CR) to configure the TCP proxy settings.
 The gateway CRs are combined to form a Proxy CR, which is used to generate the configuration for the Envoy proxy.
 You can read more about the gateway and proxy API at the links below.

 - {{< protobuf name="gateway.solo.io.Gateway" display="Gateway">}}
 - {{< protobuf name="gloo.solo.io.Proxy" display="Proxy">}}